-Reporting No. 1991 EIR 1991 EIR Environmental Project (1970-1984) 1991 EIR E/M Project (1985-present) Revegetation Project 1997 MOU Table 3.3 LADWP MITIGATION AND MONITORING Draft 202 Complete S Required ed and Ongoing Fully Implemented but not not meeting goals Not fully implemented Rep Project Title Impact (Where Relevant) Measure/Provision seed was planted at the new emitters at that time.
-In 2005, MWH conducted a soil microbial study at the site.
+Reporting No. 1991 EIR Environmental Project (1970-1984) Revegetation Project 1997 MOU Table 3.3 LADWP MITIGATION A AND MONITORING Complete Ongoing as Necessary/Required Implemented and Ongoing Fully Implemented but not alc plemented Rep Project Title Impact (Where Relevant) Measure/Provision Progress to Date Sta tus conducted a soil microbial study at the site.
 In Spring 2011, 18 acres were seeded with locally collected seeds.
 In 2012, a buried drip system was installed at this site over approximately 30 acres.
 In the fall of 2018, approximately 11,000 plants were outplanted within the 30 acres of drip irrigation.
 New fencing was installed in 2013 on the west side of the project area along the new boundary with the Cashbaugh Lease established in the Laws Type E transfer.
 Approximately 46 acres was drill seeded during Winter 2015/2016.
 In the summer of 2020, buried drip irrigation was expanded to the west to include a barren area adjacent to Laws Poleta Road.
-Approximately 17,000 plants were outplanted in this section in the fall of 2021.
-Permanent vegetation transects were first read in 1999.
-In 2022 the cover value was 10.4% with a composition of 18 native perennial species, meeting both the cover and composition goals (11.5% cover with 11 native perennial species).
-The site will be considered complete when the cover is 90% and composition is 75% of the stated goal with an 80% confidence limit.
-This project has been fully implemented and has met both the cover and composition goals.
-St atus 40 x x Laws Historical Museum Pasturelands (21+15 acres; EIR Impact 10- 18, EIR Table 5-3) Significant adverse vegetation decrease and change have occurred in the Laws area due to a combination of factors, including abandoned agriculture, groundwater pumping, water spreading in wet years, livestock grazing, and drought.
+Approximately 17,000 plants were outplanted in this section in the fall of 2021. the cover value was 10.4% with a composition of 18 native perennial species, meeting both the cover and composition goals (11.5% cover with 11 native perennial species).
+LADWP's data indicates that compliance criteria have been met.
+Discussions are underway with Inyo County to confirm these findings.
+40 X x Laws Historical Museum Pasturelands (21+15 acres; EIR Impact 10- 18, EIR Table 5-3) Significant adverse vegetation decrease and change have occurred in the Laws area due to a combination of factors, including abandoned agriculture, groundwater pumping, water spreading in wet years, livestock grazing, and drought.
 In the mid-1980s, LADWP and the County implemented the Laws-Poleta Pasture Land, Laws Museum, and McNally Ponds enhancement/mitigation projects in the Laws area totaling approximately 541 acres of pasture land.
 This project was implemented as an LADWP Enhancement/Mitigation Project in 1990.
 This project provides a regular water supply to improve the native vegetation on a 21-acre parcel, establish irrigated pasture on 15 acres and establish windbreak trees, all adjacent to the museum.
 Water continues to be provided annually to this project for irrigation.
-Project is implemented and ongoing. x 41 x x Laws/Poleta Native Pasture (216 acres; EIR Impact 10-18, EIR Tables 4-3 and 5-3) Significant adverse vegetation decrease and change have occurred in the Laws area due to a combination of factors, including abandoned agriculture, groundwater pumping, water spreading in wet years, livestock grazing, and drought.
+Project is implemented and ongoing. x 41 X x Laws/Poleta Native Pasture (216 acres; EIR Impact 10-18, EIR Tables 4-3 and 5-3) Significant adverse vegetation decrease and change have occurred in the Laws area due to a combination of factors, including abandoned agriculture, groundwater pumping, water spreading in wet years, livestock grazing, and drought.
 In the mid-1980s, LADWP and The County implemented the Laws-Poleta Pasture Land, Laws Museum, and McNally Ponds enhancement/mitigation projects in the Laws area totaling approximately 541 acres of pasture land.
 This project was implemented as an LADWP Enhancement/Mitigation Project in 1988.
 This project provides water for irrigation of 220 acres of sparsely vegetated land to reestablish native vegetation on abandoned pasture lands and increase livestock grazing capabilities.
 Water continues to be provided annually to this project for irrigation.
 Project is implemented and ongoing. x